LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_SDIRK_5_3_4"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the default 4th order implicit method.
 Here, the method is both A- and L-stable, although the embedding has reduced stability (from :cite:p:`HaWa:91`).

 .. math::